 Another great thing about selling premium priced products is the quality of your customers.

 Someone who buys $7-$37 products refund more, complain more, and expect $10,000 of service in return.

-People who pay premium aren’t the opposite.
+People who pay premium are the opposite.
 They are more serious, less likely to refund and complain, and know exactly what they want.